-SPOKANE, Wash — An Investigation Discovery Channel true-crime series is filming an episode in Spokane on a cold-case rape and murder of a 12-year-old girl from 1985 that was recently solved.
+SPOKANE, Wash — An Investigation Discovery Channel true-crime series will feature a recently solved 1985 Spokane cold-case rape and murder of a 12-year-old girl on Sunday, Jan.
+17 at 10 p.m.
+EST.

-On the Case with Paula Zahn is filming an episode with Spokane police on the investigation into the 1985 murder of 12-year-old Marsi Belecz, according to Spokane Police Sergeant Terry Preuninger.
+On the Case with Paula Zahn started filming the episode with Spokane police on the investigation into the 1985 murder of 12-year-old Marsi Belecz back in August, according to Spokane Police Sergeant Terry Preuninger.

 Spokane Police announced back on March 25 that investigators had solved the case with the help of DNA analysis technology.